 6.3.
 Selection of vehicles for PEMS testing

-PEMS tests shall not be required for each ‘vehicle type with regard to emissions’ as defined in UN Regulation No. [154] on WLTP, hereinafter ‘vehicle emission type’.
+PEMS tests shall not be required for each ‘vehicle type with regard to emissions’ as defined in UN Regulation No. 154 on WLTP, hereinafter ‘vehicle emission type’.
 Several vehicle emission types may be put together by the vehicle manufacturer to form a ‘PEMS test family’ in accordance with the requirements of paragraph 6.3.1., which shall be validated in accordance with the requirements of paragraph 6.4.

 Symbols, parameters and units